Sharply 2-transitive groups of finite Morley rank: Characteristic

-In characteristic $p>0$, note first that $K$ is connected, as for any additive proper subgroup $H$ of finite index the intersection $\bigcap_{x\in K^\times}xH$ is trivial, but equals a finite subintersection, and hence is of finite index, a contradiction.
+In characteristic $p>0$, note first that $K$ is additively connected, as for any additive proper subgroup $H$ of finite index the intersection $\bigcap_{x\in K^\times}xH$ is trivial, but equals a finite subintersection, and hence is of finite index, a contradiction.
+Therefore there is a unique type of maximal Morley rank, so $K^\times$ is multiplicatively connected as well.